calipho-sib/nextprot-scripts/README.md

 If everything goes ok, the terminal points to the develop branch with a git status output notifying that "Your branch is ahead of 'origin/develop' by n commits."

-The last step is to check that everything is ok and push to origin develop manually.
+Then the programmer has to check that everything is ok before pushing to origin/develop manually.

-See also the [diagram](doc/fire-patch-release.html) for a graphic view of the tasks.
+See also the [diagram](doc/fire-patch-release.png) for a graphic view of the tasks.